brandono7/DSA4264_Geospatial/Report.md

 ---

 ## 2. Scope: What are we focusing on?
 The focus of this report is to identify bus routes that run parallel to existing MRT lines and assess which routes should be reviewed for potential service changes.
-The goal is to optimize route planning by reducing redundancy and improving cost-efficiency, while also catering for public demand for new bus services.
+The goal is to optimize route planning by reducing redundancy and improving cost-efficiency, while also responding to public demand for new bus services.
 Specifically, we utilize openly available data from the LTA website to perform analysis and calculations that identify the bus line with the greatest overlap with existing MRT lines.
 Visualizations will be used to further justify and illustrate our findings.

-### 2.1 Problem
+#### 2.1 Problem
-The expansion of new MRT lines in Singapore, including the Downtown Line and Thomson-East Coast Line, has decreased the ridership of parallel bus routes, as observed through small-scale surveys and anecdotal evidence.
+The Public Transportation team faces a significant challenge due to the expansion of MRT lines in Singapore.
+This has decreased the ridership of parallel bus routes, as observed through small-scale surveys and anecdotal evidence.
 This shift indicates a redundancy in certain trunk bus services, which historically served as primary transport options but are now less utilized due to the MRT's speed and predictability advantages.
 With limited budgetary resources, there is an urgent need to assess which bus routes overlap significantly with MRT lines and could be discontinued.
 However, we are also wary, given the example of bus service [167](https://www.straitstimes.com/singapore/transport/lta-u-turns-on-decision-to-stop-bus-service-167-route-to-be-retained-with-30-minute-intervals) in 2023, which was retained by the LTA with a longer frequency after public objections.
 Despite running parallel with the newly opened TEL, it provided a vital direct connection (with no multiple transfers) from Northern Singapore to the city.

+Data science and machine learning provide a precise and scalable solution to this problem.
+By leveraging these methods, we can analyze route overlap, identify redundancy patterns, and evaluate alternative routes.
+This approach will enable a data-driven decision on route optimization, reducing the need for manual assessment and allowing for efficient resource allocation across Singapore’s public transit network.

+The focus of this report is to identify bus routes that run parallel to existing MRT lines and assess which routes should be reviewed for potential service changes.
+The goal is to optimize route planning by reducing redundancy and improving cost-efficiency, while also catering for public demand for new bus services.
+Specifically, we utilize openly available data from the LTA website to perform analysis and calculations that identify the bus line with the greatest overlap with existing MRT lines.
+Visualizations will be used to further justify and illustrate our findings.

-### 2.2 Success Criteria: What would success look like and how we measure it
+#### 2.2 Success Criteria: What would success look like and how we measure it
 Success in this project would involve identifying specific bus routes that overlap significantly with MRT lines and could be optimized for efficiency.
 This optimization may include complete removal or partial rerouting of these bus services.
 Achieving this would allow for a reallocation of resources to new bus routes that meet emerging public demand, ultimately enhancing the efficiency and responsiveness of Singapore's public transport system.

 Success Measures: